Christopherrizo/Christopherrizo/README.md

 #### Fun Fact

-🐶 I have a furry friend named Max, who often keeps me company during coding sessions!
+🐶 I have a furry friend named Teddy - we are all just living in his world.